DiLi-Lab/PoTeC/README.md

 in a separate file: [ANNOTATION](stimuli/ANNOTATION.md).

 ## Repository Structure
-(to be deleted: to recreate structure adapt gitignore temporarily and do this:  tree --gitignore --filelimit 25 | tr '\240\240' ' ' > structure.txt)
+(to be deleted: to recreate structure adapt gitignore temporarily and do this + adapt it a bit:  tree --gitignore --filelimit 25 | tr '\240\240' ' ' > structure.txt)

     PoTeC-data
     ├── CODEBOOK.md